medhaaga/Importance-Sampling-Stopping-Rule/README.md

 # Importance-Sampling-Stopping-Rule

-This repository contains all examples and simulations in the [Agarwal, Vats, and Elvira (2021)](https://arxiv.org/abs/2108.13289) paper.
+This repository contains reproducible examples and simulations in the "A principled stopping rule for importance sampling" by [Agarwal, Vats, and Elvira (2021)](https://arxiv.org/abs/2108.13289) paper.
 The examples include:

 #### Multivariate Normal Model
 #### Weibull Multi-Step Step-Stress Model